simcesplatform/LogReader/readme.md

 - db: Pakcage for dealing with MongoDB.
     - \_\_init\_\_.py: Initialises the DB connection.
     - simulations.py: Methods for querying simulations from the DB.
+    - messages.py: Methods for querying messages for a simulation run from the DB.
 - controllers: Contains falcon request handler classes.
     - simulations.py: Request handlers related to simulations.
+    - messages.py: Request handlers related to messages.

 ### Testing